What we learned from the UK's general election that will shape politics over the coming years

 The newly elected candidates will officially become members of parliament on Tuesday when the House of Commons returns for the swearing in and oath of allegiance to King Charles III.

-When they take their seats on the green benches, the Labour members will sit where the Conservatives have been for the past 14 years, on the right hand side of the speaker of the House.
-The Conservatives will be the opposition, having come second, and will sit to the left of the speaker.
+When they take their seats on the green benches, the 412 Labour members — up 211 from the last election in 2019 — will sit where the Conservatives have been for the past 14 years, on the right hand side of the speaker of the House.
+The 121 Conservatives — down 251 — will be the main opposition and will sit to the left of the speaker.

+The other opposition benches will look very different, however.
+If as anticipated the Liberal Democrats win the final seat to report, the party will have 72 members of Parliament, up from the eight it won last time.

 Reform, which contested its first election, is already saying the U.K.'s electoral system is unfair and are calling for a change, noting they got 14% of the vote, 2 percentage points more than the Liberal Democrats, but ended up with a far lower number of seats, But the U.K.'s electoral system has always been about getting the votes in the right place.